Vivacious369/Guestbook/README.md

-│   ├── alertmanager.yaml  # For manual installation, it acts as template for integrating PagerDuty │   ├── service-monitor.yaml # For manual installation, it acts as template for service monitoring ├── scripts/               # Automation scripts for setup and deployment │   ├── start-local.sh     # Starts the local Kubernetes cluster and registry │   ├── deploy.sh          # Builds and deploys the services
+│   ├── alertmanager.yaml  # For manual installation, it acts as template for integrating PagerDuty │   ├── service-monitor.yaml # For manual installation, it acts as template for service monitoring ├── scripts/               # Automation scripts for setup and deployment ├── README.md              # Setup and usage instructions
-│   ├── cleanup.sh         # Stops and cleans up the cluster
-├── README.md              # Setup and usage instructions
 ```